 You can get as fancy as you want with plugins.
-You just can not do it with Blogger.com
+You can not do it with Blogger.com.

 Who is Blogger For?

 The majority of people who get started with Blogger do so because it’s free to use.
-You don’t get charged anything for any of the features or services that come with this blogging platform.
+You don’t get charged anything for any of the features or services of this blogging platform.

 You start by choosing a domain name and have it posted online as a Blogspot domain.
 However, many people will purchase their own domain name and either redirect it to their Blogspot URL or change the name servers and have their own domain name become permanent.

-Another reason that people choose to host their blogs with blogger is that it’s very easy to tie the Google AdSense affiliate program into it.
-If you are thinking about starting a blog and making money with Google AdSense this can be a way to go.
+Another reason that people choose to host their blogs with bloggers because it’s straightforward to tie the Google AdSense affiliate program into it.
+If you are thinking about starting a blog and making money with Google AdSense, this can be a way to go.

-This program is very easy to get started with which makes it perfect for beginner bloggers.
-It is also very easy to put the ads on your blog and start making money right away after Google approves you.
+This program is elementary to get started with, which makes it perfect for beginner bloggers.
+It is also effortless to put the ads on your blog and start making money right away after Google approves you.

 Blogger Tools & Training

-Google offers a number of blog templates you choose from to build your blog on.
-Google has done an ok job keeping these up to date although there are nowhere near the number of themes you would get WordPress.
+Google offers several blog templates you choose from to build your blog on.
+Google has done an ok job keeping these up to date, although there are nowhere near the number of themes you would get WordPress.

 In terms of training, the place to start is here.

-If you do not find the answer to what you are looking for, you can ask a question to the community here.
+If you do not find the answer to what you are looking for, you can ask the community.